The Brag File System for Getting Ahead

 If you find yourself needing your Brag File just to convince yourself you aren't actually "bad at your job" because your manager ignores you, you aren't managing your career—you are dealing with stress.
 If you have to record every tiny thing just to prove you exist, you are in a bad work situation, not a great one.

-You can't fix a bad job environment just by keeping better notes.
-If your Brag File proves you've done more than your current company appreciates, stop updating the file and start updating your online profile.
-Using proof just to stay in a job you’ve outgrown is just finding a way to be miserable in an organized manner.
+You can’t fix a bad job environment just by keeping better notes.
+If your Brag File proves you’ve done more than your current company appreciates, stop updating the file and start updating your online profile.
+Auditing your online presence before starting a search is the natural next step—your brag file content is exactly what should populate a strong LinkedIn profile.
+Using proof just to stay in a job you’ve outgrown is finding a way to be miserable in an organized manner.

 How Our Tool Helps Your Brag File